ministryofjustice/moj-frontend/docs/components/pagination/_overview.md

 - [filter component](/components/filter/)
 - [sortable table component](/components/sortable-table/)

-People with dyscalculia may find pagination difficult, especially when it's used to display a large amount of results.
+People with dyscalculia may find pagination difficult to use, especially when it's used to display a large amount of results.
 Try:

 - having more results per page (to reduce the number of pages)
-- giving 'results' a more meaningful name, such as cases, people or referrals (to create context)
+- creating context by giving 'results' a more meaningful name, such as cases, people or referrals

-Please contribute any feedback on improving this component for people with dyscalculia to the [pagination discussion on Github](https://github.com/ministryofjustice/moj-frontend/discussions/708).
+Please add any feedback on improving this component for people with dyscalculia to the [pagination discussion on Github](https://github.com/ministryofjustice/moj-frontend/discussions/708).

 ### Similar or linked components